ClinicalTrials.Veeva

 Full description

 Aim 3 will evaluate patient, clinician, navigator, and health system experiences with PATH in preparation for widespread implementation and dissemination of the PATH obstetric navigation model.
 This aim is guided by implementation science principles and will be accomplished via serial collection of patient-reported outcomes, individual interviews, and process mapping exercises.
-Specifically, Aim 3a will compare patient-reported outcomes, including perceived health status, quality of life, patient activation, stress level, and self-efficacy, for individuals who receive PATH navigation versus usual care.
+Specifically, Aim 3a will compare patient-reported outcomes, including perceived health status, quality of life, patient activation, stress level, and self-efficacy, for women who receive PATH navigation versus usual care.
 Aim 3b will use qualitative and process mapping methods among approximately 50 participants assigned to PATH to understand participants' engagement, feedback, pregnancy experience, antenatal care processes, and satisfaction with the level of social and medical care received with patient navigation.
 Aim 3c will similarly use qualitative and process mapping methods with approximately 20 clinicians, navigators, and health system administrators to understand the extent to which PATH facilitated clinical, administrative, and health system needs, as well as lessons for future program implementation, including the relative benefits of discrete elements of the PATH intervention.

 Enrollment